Correlation Testing for Affine Invariant Properties on $\mathbb{F}_p^n$ in the High Error Regime: Systems of linear forms

-\begin{observation} Every homogenous system of linear forms is isomorphic to a system of linear forms in which there is a variable that appears with coefficient exactly one in every linear form. \end{observation}
+\begin{observation} Every homogeneous system of linear forms is isomorphic to a system of linear forms in which there is a variable that appears with coefficient exactly one in every linear form. \end{observation}

 Consider a system of linear forms $\mathcal{L}$ in $\F_p^k$, and note that for every $f:\F_p^n \to \C$,

 where $T$ is a random variable taking values uniformly in $\Lin(\span(\mathcal{L}), \F_p^n)$.
 Suppose that there exists a non-trivial subset $S \subseteq \mathcal{L}$ such that